-The airt-client library has the following two main classes:
+The airt-client library has the following main classes:

 We import them from airt.client module as follows:

-Before you can use the service, you must acquire a username and password for your developer account.
-Please fill in the following form to get one:
+To access the airt service, you must create a developer account.
+Please fill out the signup form below to get one:

-Client.get_token method or stored in environment variables AIRT_SERVICE_USERNAME, AIRT_SERVICE_PASSWORD, and AIRT_SERVER_URL.
+Client.get_token method or store the same in the AIRT_SERVICE_USERNAME,

 Additionally, you can store the database username and password in environment variables AIRT_CLIENT_DB_USERNAME and AIRT_CLIENT_DB_PASSWORD as well, or pass them as parameters to the